High risk work

 - model Code of Practice: Managing Risks of Plant in the Workplace

-Model Codes of Practice for Scaffolding Work and for Cranes are currently being developed.
-Visit the model Codes of Practice page for more information about these and other model Codes of Practice being developed as part of the package of harmonised work health and safety laws.
+Safe Work Australia is working to finalise material for cranes.
+Visit the model Codes of Practice page and guidance material page for more information about these and other model Codes of Practice and guidance being developed as part of the package of harmonised work health and safety laws.

 For more information on the units of competency for licensing under the model WHS Regulations, view the industry skills council contact details and relevant units of competency.